frconor-ebook/meditations/_posts/2025-09-09-all-the-glory-to-god.md

 We're told, "The understanding that so many people demand of others is that everyone should join their party" (J. Escrivá, *Furrow*, Point 576).

 In another point in *The Way*, it says, "It only takes a second.
 Before setting about anything, ask yourself: What does God want of me in this?
-[Then with divine grace, do it!"]{.mark} (*ibid*., *The Way*, Point 778).
+Then with divine grace, do it!" (*ibid*., *The Way*, Point 778).

 And in *The Forge*, "'I can do all things in him who strengthens me' (Phil.
 4:13).
 With him, there is no possibility of failure, and this conviction gives rise to the holy 'superiority complex' whereby we take on things with the spirit of victory, because God grants us his strength" (*ibid*., *The Forge*, Point 337).